Want fins that leave your feet free?

 Swim with natural feet & relaxed ankles

 They let you swim properly with natural foot movements and relaxed, flexible ankles.
 This is how good swimmers swim.
-Their natural feel is enhanced by their lightness – see Benefit 4 – Light Tough Fins and Light Tough Fins Reviews.
+Their natural feel is enhanced by their lightness – see Strong Light Fins and Strong Light Fins Reviews.
 Regular foot flippers, on the other hand, restrict your feet, strain your ankles backwards and ruin your swim kick technique.

 Walk easier and safer